 Whether you want an all-inclusive hotel to stay at or a vacation rental in the mountains, Kos is full of great places to stay.
 However, if you are looking for the very best hotel for families, book your stay at Astir Odysseus Kos Resort & Spa.
 With 3 swimming pools, a children’s club and spa facilities, this is a great stay for all the family.

 By Linn Haglund of Amused by Algarve

-The Algarve is an incredible place for families to travel all year round.
+The Algarve is an incredible destination in Portugal for families to travel all year round.
 Whether you like to explore spectacular beaches with hidden tunnels leading to other secluded beaches, or you prefer going on boat trips to discover the impressive rocky coastline made from jaw-dropping cliffs and majestic natural sea caves.

 There are endless water activities from snorkeling, paddleboarding, kayaking, jet skiing, and scuba diving, so there is something for any kind of adventure-seeking family.
 Even on land, you can go on inland 4WD trips or boogie trips to raise the heartbeat.

 Among the top-rated activities that should be on any Algarve itinerary is Benagil cave.
 The epic sea cave is also called the Cathedral due to its grandness.
 Entering the cave by kayak or paddleboard, you can step onto the golden beach inside that is only lit up by the sun penetrating through the giant hole in the ceiling.

 Algarve, unfortunately, is also home to Algarve Zoomarine, where they promote swimming with captive dolphins.
 This is a highly unethical practice as dolphins that would normally swim many kilometers a day in the wild are kept in captivity without this possibility.
 Instead, show your children dolphins in their natural habitat by going on an ethical dolphin safari on the open ocean.
 Some of these trips include a marine biologist that will teach you a lot about dolphins.